alethena/Draggable-ServiceHunter-Shares/README.md

 - The focus of this project is to facilitate the drag-along/tag-along process for all involved parties.
 We explicitly <b>do not try to attempt to reflect or enforce all conditions </b> found in a typical shareholder agreement as the complexity grows very quickly and the benefits would be questionable at best.
 It is understood that all clauses of the agreement are valid and have to be followed even if they cannot be enforced on a smart contract level.

 ## 3. The ERC20Claimable Contract
 It is important that share tokens (which legally represent the company's equity) don't get 'lost' if a shareholder loses the private key to their account.
-Alethena has previously reviewed and deployed a partial solution to this problem involving a claim mechanism. <br>
+Alethena has previously reviewed and deployed a partial solution to this problem involving a claim mechanism.

-The standard claim process works as follows:<br>
-Let us assume that Alice has lost the key to her address A. She picks a new address B and makes all calls from the new address.
+The standard claim process works as follows: Let us assume that Alice has lost the key to her address A. She picks a new address B and makes all calls from the new address.
 1. Alice calls the function `prepareClaim`.
 As an argument she provides the hash of the concatenation of a user chosen nonce, her new address B and her lost address A.
 2. After waiting for 24 hours, she has a 24 hour window to call `declareLost`.
 This function accepts three parameters as input, the address of the collateral to be used (e.g. either token itself or XCHF), the lost address A and the nonce used in the previous step.
 If everything was correct, an event is emitted and the claim recorded.
 3. After waiting for 6 months (default value), Alice can call `resolveClaim` (providing her lost address as an argument A) to gain back her shares and the collateral.